 Where do I turn if I have a problem with my supervisor?

 First, resolution of an issue should initially be sought through informal departmental channels.
 Find out your graduate program's departmental procedures on dealing with issues or problems by asking the Graduate Assistant or the Graduate Coordinator.

 A discussion of the problem should occur first between you and your supervisor or supervisory committee.
 If the issue cannot be resolved there, you should consult the Graduate Coordinator and/or the Department Head to seek possible resolution.

 If a satisfactory resolution is not reached, assistance can be requested of the Associate Dean(s) of the School of Graduate Studies.
-In consultation with the student, the Dean may elect to appoint an advisory committee to help resolve the issue.
 All consultations in the Departmental and School of Graduate Studies are kept confidential and no direct action should be taken without the prior consent of the student.

 Resolution of the issue can also be sought through the University’s Grievance Procedures, which include informal, administrative and formal channels.
 The Queen’s Senate Statement on Grievance, Discipline and Related Matters and the University’s Grievance and Appeal Procedures document should be consulted.
 Note that, unless warranted by unusual circumstances, no interruptions to a student's academic program may be put into effect until all channels of appeal or grievance have been exhausted, or the time for appeal has been allowed to lapse.

 Students may seek assistance from the University Ombudsman at email@example.com and for more information check www.queensu.ca/ombudsman.
 Students may also seek the advice and counsel from the SGPS Advisors.
-For more details on each of the advisors go to the SGPS website at http://www.sgps.ca/services/advisors.html or email them on email@example.com
+For more details on each of the advisors go to the SGPS website or email them at firstname.lastname@example.org